dertajora/jenius-api/readme.md

-# Digilib Cafe #
+# Name Project to Be Defined #
 ## Project Description ##
-This API developed for DigilibCafe mobile application.
-Digilib Cafe is mobile application that allow user to order food and beverages or book a room in Digilib Cafe Yogyakarta.
+This API developed for Jenius mobile application.
+Jenius is mobile application that allow user to plan and organize their detailed dream and manage their investment in a seamless way.